anvaka/pm/README.md

 Now that you have a graph, we need to compute the layout.

 If your graph is smaller than 200k nodes, consider using [ngraph.offline.layout](https://github.com/anvaka/ngraph.offline.layout).
 This module was created exactly for the purpose of the `pm` project.
-It is well documented, and should be easy to get started with.
+It is well-documented, and should be easy to get started with.
 You can also read `layout.js` of `all[gems|go|bower]` packages to see more examples.